yggdrasil-network/yggdrasil-go/doc/Whitepaper.md

 2. A modified version can get this as low as 1.01, but it depends on knowing the degree of each one-hop neighbor, which I can think of no way to cryptographically secure, and it requires using source routing to find a path from A to B and from B to A, and then have both nodes use whichever path was observed to be shorter.
 3. In either case, approximately 6 routing table entries are needed, on average, for the name-dependent routing scheme, where each node needs one routing table entry per one-hop neighbor.
 4. Approximately 30 DHT entries are needed to facilitate name-independent routing.
+This requires a lookup and caches the results, so old information needs to time out to work on dynamic networks.
+The schemes it's being compared to only work on static networks, where a similar approach would be fine, so I think it's not a terrible comparison.
+The stretch of that initial lookup can be *very* high, but it's only for a couple of round trips to look up keys and then do the ephemeral key exchange, so I don't think it's likely to be a major issue (but probably still a little more expensive than a DNS lookup).
 5. Both the name-dependent and name-independent routing table entries are of a size proportional to the length of the path between the root and the node, which is at most the diameter of the network after things have fully converged, but name-dependent routing table entries tend to be much larger in practice due to the size of cryptographic signatures (64 bytes for a signature + 32 for the signing key).
 6. The name-dependent routing scheme only sends messages about one-hop neighbors on the link between those neighbors, so if you measure things by per *link* overhead instead of per *node*, then this doesn't seem so bad to me.
 7. The name-independent routing scheme scales like a DHT running as an overlay on top of the router-level topology, so the per-link and per-node overhead are going to be topology dependent.